benliepert/personal-website/content/blog/ptrace.md

 # Tracing multiple system calls

-Tracing multiple system calls isn't actually that different from tracing a single one.
+Tracing multiple system calls isn't that different from tracing a single one.
 I just have to repeat the steps and allow the child to continue execution.

 ```Rust
 mod system_call_names;